ethereum-optimism/design-docs/ecosystem/supersim.md

         iii.
 Apply button/command
         iv.
 Configuration details: show detailed information about the selected configuration

 2. **Op-simulator** interface checks instance status as served by orchestrator interface and listens for RPC calls that require op-simulator intervention.
 The purpose of this interface is to intercept RPC calls that should go to the interface rather than to anvil instances directly.
-This is essentially an internal interface between the orchestrator run anvil nodes and the op-simulator.
+This is essentially a proxy between the app's RPC calls and the op-simulator.

 ```mermaid
 flowchart TD